Where We Work

 The village of Limón is located 20 miles southeast of the city of Rivas in the Pacific lowlands region of Nicaragua.
 The region is popular for coastal tourism, namely surfing, and is known for its colonial heritage, beach communities, mountains, and volcanoes.
 Directly outside the upscale resorts, however, are numerous impoverished communities which depend on medical care provided by overburdened government clinics.

-We are thrilled to announce the opening of a new project site in Peru!
 In 2007, we began our work in Peru and have expanded over the years.
-We are excited to have a new location in La Merced, Chanchamayo, Junín!
-We now strive to make an impact in two district areas of Peru: the highlands of Huancayo and the jungle in La Merced.
+We opened our project site in La Merced, Chanchamayo, Junín as a way to partner with local hospitals and health clinics, as well as work with indigenous populations!
+We strive to make an impact in two district areas of Peru: the highlands of Huancayo and the jungle in La Merced.

 Standing at the foot of Mount Elgon, 150 miles east of the bustling capital city of Kampala, which, according to the Ministry of Health, has the highest prevalence of HIV infection in Uganda, the dispersed rural communities around the clinic are comprised of approximately 10,000 to 15,000 inhabitants with an average annual income of 200 dollars.
 Clinics in the area tend to be understaffed, overburdened and lacking necessary supplies to treat the population.